India-China stand off: Casualties on both sides says Indian Army

 On Saturday, Army Chief M M Naravane had said hat the military dialogue would hopefully resolve the issue.
 He also said that the disengagement of troops had begun in a phased manner.

-The Chinese Foreign Ministry, while reacting to the incident said,"we call upon India not to take unilateral actions or stir up trouble.
+The Chinese Foreign Ministry, while reacting to the incident said, "We call upon India not to take unilateral actions or stir up trouble".

 Beijing has also accused India of attacking its personnel, news agency AFP reported.